Skip to content

 The following configuration steps also apply to componentized scenarios Click here to view

-For all sub-modules also rely on plug-ins, please follow the abovestep 1 method 1 to configure the project, then choose one of the following methods
+For all sub-modules also rely on plug-ins, please follow the above step 1 method 1 to configure the project, then choose one of the following methods

 • Method 1 (recommended):